 Trichomes Hairs unicellular, simple (in Paracryphia ferrugineous); Quintinia with multicellular glandular hairs with multiseriate stalk and multicellular peltate head.
 Peltate scales abundant (in Quintinia very frequent on vegetative parts).

 Leaves Alternate (spiral), simple, entire, coriaceous, with ? ptyxis.
 Stipules and leaf sheath absent or, in Sphenostemon, minute, cauline.
 Petiole vascular bundle transection in Paracryphia flattened-annular, petiole with medullary bundles; in Sphenostemon three bundles, with transection annular and petiole with wing bundles, or transection arcuate.
-Venation pinnate, in Quintinia semicraspedodromous? to brochidodromous.
+Venation pinnate, in Quintinia semicraspedodromous to brochidodromous.
 Stomata anomocytic.
 Cuticular wax crystalloids?
 Mesophyll in Paracryphia with sclerenchymatous idioblasts (thin-walled brachysclereids) containing calciumoxalate styloids; abaxial side of lamina in Sphenostemon sometimes with styloids.
 Leaf margin usually serrate (in Quintinia and Sphenostemon occasionally entire), in Paracryphia with single vein running into tooth apex.

 Inflorescence Terminal, cymose or racemose; in Paracryphia spikes in branched panicle, densely beset with ferrugineous hairs; in Sphenostemon raceme; in Quintinia raceme or panicle.

 Flowers Zygomorphic, small.
 Hypogyny (Paracryphia, Sphenostemon) or epigyny to half epigyny (Quintinia).
 Sepals? (floral prophylls?, bracts?) in Paracryphia usually four (rarely five), with decussate-cochlear aestivation, caducous, free, outer larger and enclosing remaining three; sepals in Quintinia four or five, with decussate or imbricate aestivation, free, persistent; sepals in Sphenostemon four, with decussate aestivation, caducous, free.
-Petals probably absent in Paracryphia; in Quintinia four or five, with decussate or imbricate aestivation, free, caducous; in Sphenostemon four, decussate, fleshy, caducous, free (absent in some species).
+Petals probably absent in Paracryphia; in Quintinia four or five, with decussate or imbricate aestivation, free, caducous; in Sphenostemon four to six, decussate, fleshy, caducous, free (absent in some species).
 Nectary and disc absent in Paracryphia; disc absent in Sphenostemon (nectary?); nectariferous disc present on ovary apex in Quintinia.

-Androecium Stamens in Paracryphia eight (to eleven), in one whorl,triplostemonous; in Quintinia four or five, haplostemonous; in Sphenostemon four (to twelve), in one whorl, haplostemonous, antesepalous, fleshy and often petaloid.
+Androecium Stamens in Paracryphia eight (to eleven), in one whorl,triplostemonous; in Quintinia four or five, haplostemonous; in Sphenostemon four (to 13), in one whorl, haplostemonous, antesepalous, fleshy and often petaloid.
 Filaments in Paracryphia stout, free from each other and from tepals, in bisexual flowers filiform, in male flowers broad and flat; in Sphenostemon stout, often very short, free from each other and from tepals.
 Anthers basifixed, non-versatile, tetrasporangiate, with thecae embedded in thick connective, latrorse to introrse, longicidal (dehiscing by longitudinal slits).
 Tapetum at least in Quintinia secretory.
 Staminodia usually absent (present in female flowers in some species of Quintinia).

 Gynoecium Pistil in Paracryphia composed of eight to 15 laterally conduplicate (ventrally adnate to central ovary tissue), in Quintinia three to five, in Sphenostemon two connate carpels, in Paracryphia attached to central columella.
 Ovary superior (Paracryphia, Sphenostemon) or inferior to semi-inferior (Quintinia), in Paracryphia octalocular to 15-locular, in Quintinia entirely or partially trilocular to quinquelocular, in Sphenostemon bilocular.
 Style in Quintinia single, simple, long; absent in Paracryphia and Sphenostemon.
 Stigmas in Paracryphia central, separate, conduplicate folded, type?; stigma in Quintinia capitate, trilobate to quinquelobate, Wet type; stigma in Sphenostemon large, capitate, type?
 Pistillodium usually absent (present in male flowers in some species of Quintinia).